GabEbire/GabrielDataPortfolio/Bliss_Restaurant_Orders/README.md

 The following cleaning steps were performed:

-- Removed duplicate records
+- Ensured no duplicate records
-- Corrected missing values
-- Standardized column names
-- Converted date columns to the correct format
 - Verified data consistency
+- Verified the dataset was clean and ready for analysis.

 ---